Definitely-not-AWS-Workshops/workshop-2-blog/content/12-Configure-Ruleset-For-Branch-Protection/_index.md

 ---
-title : "Configure Ruleset for Protecting Branch" date : "`r Sys.Date()`" weight : 11
+title : "Configure Ruleset for Branch Protection" date : "`r Sys.Date()`" weight : 12
 chapter : false
-pre : " <b> 11.11 </b> "
+pre : " <b> 12. </b> "
 ---

 Your *main* branch should be thoroughly protected against bad commits or destructive behaviors.
 In this workshop, you can start with basic rules in the ruleset to control how people can interact with branches and tags in a repository.